 Dr. Hathaway left New York State to study pre-professional biology in Melbourne, Florida at the Florida Institute of Technology.
 She spent three years there and was admitted to the New York State College of Veterinary Medicine at Cornell University.
 While completing her veterinary degree, Dr. Hathaway worked nights and weekends in the Small Animal Critical Care Unit where she helped the sickest patients recover from procedures and illnesses so that they could make their way home to their families.

 After graduation in 2000 Dr. Hathaway explored many Central Florida towns and decided to move to DeLand.
 Since then she has worked in multiple clinics, primarily on the East side of Volusia County, and also spent some time doing relief work at multiple clinics after the birth of her sons.
 She enjoys soft tissue surgery, preventative medicine, ultrasonography, and helping pets recover when illness strikes.
 She is delighted to be working in her home town, especially at an integrative practice.
-Dr. Hathaway is working toward a certification in traditional Chinese Veterinary Acupuncture at the Chi Institute.
+In 2018 she studied Traditional Chinese Veterinary Medicine at the Chi Institute and became a Certified Veterinary Acupuncturist.
 She has served as Member at Large, Secretary, and President of the Volusia Flagler Veterinary Medical Association.

 In her free time, Dr. Hathaway can be found out and about with her husband Jeff and their three boys.
 She enjoys outdoor activity and also runs half marathons.
 They currently share their home with three cats, two dogs, a small flock of chickens, a leopard gecko and four beehives.

-Kevin Adrian Leroy was born in Hollywood, Florida and raised in Miramar, Florida.
+Kevin was born in Hollywood, Florida and raised in Miramar, Florida.
 At 15 years old Kevin got the opportunity to work with puppies at a breeder/puppy store.
 That is where he learned the basics of animal care and training.
 While working there, Kevin met his mentor and future employer Dr. Jan Bellows, a respected Boarded Diplomate of the American Veterinary Dental College.
 His passion for veterinary dental care was awaken through his year of volunteering, – he learned the ropes and his eyes were opened to the importance of veterinary dentistry.
 In 1994, Kevin was qualified by examination from the ASVDT (American Society of Veterinary Dental Technicians).
-After a few years, Kevin was teaching courses at continuing educational laboratories – he even got the chance to teach faculty at Auburn University.
-After 15 years of clinical experience, Kevin decided teaching others was where he could make the most difference.
+After a few years Kevin began teaching courses at continuing education laboratories – he even got the chance to teach faculty at Auburn University.
 He began consulting with other practices and corporations on the importance of veterinary dentistry as well as the technical use of the radiograph equipment scarcely known in the veterinary community.

 Kevin spent several years traveling to trade shows and veterinary hospitals across the country, teaching proper techniques and spreading the word of veterinary dentistry.
 He moved from South Florida and took an opportunity at a practice in Port Orange, Florida where he spent a few years helping furry friends feel better through oral care.
 After that, he decided to establish his own consulting company.
 Kevin worked hard at this for a few years but realized the rigorous travel and time taken away from away from his family and pets was not ideal.

 Kevin was first introduced to FloridaWild by Dr. Schrager and Dr. Hathaway.
-He came to install and train the staff on their new equipment acquisition.
 Kevin was in awe at the quality of medicine, professionalism, services offered, and was blown away at the fusion of Eastern and Western medicine.
-After realizing what a great addition he was to the FloridaWild team, employment was offered and Kevin is now officially a part of the FloridaWild family!
+Kevin plays a vital role at FloridaWild as our Director of Dentistry.

-In Kevin’s free time he enjoys spending time with his beautiful wife, Rebecca, son and three little girls on their 40 acre farm in Pierson.
+In Kevin’s free time he enjoys spending time with his family on their 40 acre farm in Pierson.
 There family also consists of five horses, eight goats, nine cats and three dogs.